The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/skills-overview.md

 * Draws one of six cards split by Melee cards and Ranged cards
 * Melee cards can be identified by the Teal border.
 It increases damage for Melee and Tank jobs by 6% and Ranged, Caster and Healer classes by 3%
 * Ranged cards can be identified by the Purple boarder.
 It increases damage for Ranged, Caster and healer classes by 6% and Melee and Tank jobs by 3%
-* If you are colorblind, melee cards have a + to the side of the card while ranged cards have a little o to the side of the card
+* If you are colorblind, melee cards have a + to the side of the card while ranged cards have a little o+ to the side of the card
 * Playing cards while you and your target are both in combat will give you a seal in your arcana gauge
-* Try not to overcap on draw charges
+* Try not to over cap on draw charges
 * Playing one card every 1 minute and 3 cards every 2 minutes is optimal in raid boss fights
 * In dungeons use cards as you get them on trash
 * The Draw ability gives you Clarifying Draw giving you the ability to use Redraw